benwhalley/mixr/docs/03-random-effects.md

 4. Fit a second random intercepts model, allowing for variation in both subjects and between the different scenarios.
-Use to `VarCorr` function to estimate how much variation (what percentage of the total) was between subjects, and what percentage was between scenarios.

 <div class='solution'><button class='solution-button'>Show me that model</button>